Carolyn is a stay-at-home mom and knows the struggles of trying to make money while still being there for her children.

-Since I joined the Amazon Affiliate Marketing program through HubPages and began incorporating them into my Hubs, the amount of money I make every month has more than tripled.
+Since I joined the Amazon Affiliate Marketing program through HubPages, the amount of money I make every month on the articles I write has more than tripled.

 I have also discovered that making money through affiliate marketing programs requires little or no upfront costs and you can start making money the first month you start out.
 You won't be making thousands of dollars at the start but you can start making some sales.